Picture This (File Library)

 Combine preview and content options for increased utility.

-Preview page comparison.
+Commit page comparison.
 An insight uncovered during research was that users don’t tend to notice additional steps in a workflow unless they detract or are required for advancement.
 So instead of attempting to remove a step from the workflow, it’s utility was increased by combining the preview with the content tab and removing the need to scroll.

 43%* decrease in file library inquiries